wallportillo/paypal-sdk-spec/spec/client/android/index.md

 #### CardNumberTextField

-This component is useful for merchants who want a plain text field with card number autoformatting and card brand detection capabilities, but want to have more control of the layout of the field itself.
+A plain text field with card brand detection and card number autoformatting.

 ```xml
   <CardNumberTextField